swoiow/adblock/README.md

 # adblock

-coredns plugin to block domains.
+A coredns plugin to block domains.

 ## Usage